ndmx/ParkMemoryHub/README.md

 ## 🙏 Acknowledgments

-- Disney World and Universal Studios for inspiration
+- A trip toDisney World and Universal Studios for inspiration
 - Firebase team for excellent backend services
 - Apple for SwiftUI and iOS development tools
 - Family and friends for testing and feedback